North Dakota Knife Law – The Complete Guide (In Plain English)

 FAQs in Relation to North Dakota Knife Law

-Can you carry a butterfly knife in North Dakota?
+Can a felon carry a knife in North Dakota?

 Conclusion